-Since 2014 she is a member of the artist collective the state of L3 and draw me nearer
+Since 2014, she is a member of the artist collective the State of L3 and draw me nearer.

 The State of L3 and draw me nearer are an international network of artists blending different artistic media and disciplines.
-Active in the visual arts as well as in documentaries and literature.